A freelance talent marketplace

 We wanted to create a better way for freelancers to get work.
 Availo was the first user-controlled talent network that connected organizations with world-class design talent.
 Cients could meet creative professionals, see their profiles, experiences, and rates, communicate with them instantly and book.
 For the freelancer we aimed to be a facilitator, removing barriers and large middlemen cuts and to work with them as their career grew.
 Using AI to take care of chat, bookings and payments, with the team and community advising and offering mentorship.
 We had plans in the future to add further business related services such as freelancer specific insurance, financial planning and pensions.

 As a co-founder I was responsible for designing and testing the platform, pitching to angels and incubators, building the community and selling the system to agencies, studios and tech companies.

-The business model relied on investment from VC’s and angel investors, this meant we wouldn’t generate a profit for a few years while we grew the platform and built a strong team, sadly after a lot of investor interest Brexit reared it’s ugly head and we failed to raise to take the company to the next stage.
+The business model relied on investment from VC’s and angel investors, this meant we wouldn’t generate a profit for a few years while building the platform and building a strong team.
+We attracted a lot of investor interest, sadly Brexit reared it’s ugly head and we failed to raise further finance from EU investors to take the company to the next stage.

 A quick and easy way to find a freelancer based on seniority, discipline, availability, location and price.

 The gateway to finding a freelancer, constantly bubbling up new content from the members.

 Putting the freelancers at the centre of everything.